indico/indico-user-docs/user_guide/room_booking.md

 Simply click “Search” once you’re finished and the next page will show you a list of the rooms that match your criteria.

-click on “view” for more details about the room, or click on “\(PRE-\)book”, and you will be directed to the page that allows you to book the room, just like we have seen before.
+Click on “view” for more details about the room, or click on “\(PRE-\)book”, and you will be directed to the page that allows you to book the room, just like we have seen before.

+A "Check conflicts" button is also available on this view, as there might be existing bookings done by others during the period you defined.
+Conflict management is explained later in this document.

 ANOTHER type of search you can do is searching the bookings instead of the room based on certain criteria.
 To do this, click on “Search bookings“.